NIH-NCPI/locutus/README.md

 #### DELETE

-Delete the api search preference for the code within a specific terminology (specified by id).
+Delete the api search preference for the code within a specific terminology (specified by id).  <br> \
-Checkout this endpoint's POST request to see an example of the data that would be removed.
+Checkout this endpoint's with the [POST request](#term_id_filter_code_post) for this endpoint to see an example of the data that would be removed.

 ## Terminology Provenance
 Provenance is tracked for all changes to a terminology or one of the terms